Loading census data into SQL Server’s Geography Spatial Type

 begin catch

-insert into geography_failures
+geography_failures

 select @objectid